 A haemorrhagic stroke is a stroke that is caused by bleeding in or around the brain.
 Although they are less common than strokes that are caused by a blockage, they can be much more serious.

-The Stroke Association held this workshop to set the priorities for haemorrhagic stroke research in the UK.
+The Stroke Association held a Haemorrhagic Stroke Workshop to set the priorities for haemorrhagic stroke research in the UK.

 Around 15% of strokes are haemorrhagic (due to bleeding in or around the brain).
 This guide explains the two different types of stroke caused by a bleed, intracerebral and subarachnoid haemorrhage, and how they are diagnosed and treated.

-This research will investigate 2000 drugs that are already known to be safe for use in humans to see if they could help reduce the amount of damage to the brain an intracerebral haemorrhage (a type of stroke caused by a bleed in the brain) causes.
+This research will investigate 2000 drugs that are already known to be safe for use in humans to see if they could help reduce the amount of damage to the brain which an intracerebral haemorrhage (a type of stroke caused by a bleed in the brain) causes.